-Where maladministration or an error by the Planning Inspectorate has led to injustice or hardship, we will try to offer a remedy that returns the complainant to the position they would have been in otherwise.
-If that is not possible, the Planning Inspectorate will provide compensation for unnecessary expense incurred as a direct result of our error where there are compelling reasons to do so.
+Where maladministration or an error by Planning and Environment Decisions Wales has led to injustice or hardship, we will try to offer a remedy that returns the complainant to the position they would have been in otherwise.
+If that is not possible, Planning and Environment Decisions Wales will provide compensation for unnecessary expense incurred as a direct result of our error where there are compelling reasons to do so.

-The Planning Inspectorate will consider carefully complaints and requests for financial compensation received within 6 months of the date of the error or of any subsequent appeal decision by the Inspectorate related to that error.
+Planning and Environment Decisions Wales will consider carefully complaints and requests for financial compensation received within 6 months of the date of the error or of any subsequent appeal decision by the Inspectorate related to that error.

 Remedies which may be offered include: